manbearwiz/youtube-dl-server/README.md

 Simple Web and REST interface for downloading youtube videos onto a server. [`bottle`](https://github.com/bottlepy/bottle) + [`youtube-dl`](https://github.com/rg3/youtube-dl) / [`youtube-dlc`](https://github.com/blackjack4494/yt-dlc)

-*Note:* The main branch and docker image are now using youtube-dlc, the development of which is more active.
-To use the original youtube-dl, use branch [youtube-dl](https://github.com/nbr23/youtube-dl-server/tree/youtube-dl).

 Forked from [manbearwiz/youtube-dl-server](https://github.com/manbearwiz/youtube-dl-server).

 ![screenshot][1]